sergueik/SWET/README.md

 		</dependency>
     ...
 ```
-One willl have to uncomment the relevant `artifactId` property definition and comment the rest.

 Due to some problem with JVM loader, these platform-dependent jars cannot be included simultaneously.
 The alternative is to package the spring-boot jar file as explained in
 [Multiplatform SWT](https://github.com/jendap/multiplatform-swt) project.